gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Things to note:

-- `SimObject("HelloSimObject.py", sim_objects=["HelloSimObject"])` registers HelloSimObject as a SimObject.
+- `SimObject("HelloSimObject.py", sim_objects=["HelloSimObject"])` registers `HelloSimObject` as a `SimObject`.
 The first argument denotes the name of submodule that will be created under `m5.objects`.
-All the SimObjects listed under `sim_objects` will be added to that submodule.
-In this example, we will be able to import HelloSimObject as `m5.objects.HelloSimObject.HelloSimObject`.
-It is possible to define more than one SimObjects in one Python script.
-Only SimObjects listed under sim_objects will be built.
+All the `SimObjects` listed under `sim_objects` will be added to that submodule.
+In this example, we will be able to import `HelloSimObjects` as `m5.objects.HelloSimObject.HelloSimObject`.
+It is possible to define more than one `SimObjects` in one Python script.
+Only `SimObjects` listed under sim_objects will be built.
 - `Source("hello_sim_object.cc")` adds `hello_sim_object.cc` as a source file to be compiled.

 ---

 ## Let`s Compile

-Now, the only thing left to do before we can use HelloSimObject in our configuration scripts, is to recompile gem5.
+Now, the only thing left to do before we can use `HelloSimObject` in our configuration scripts, is to recompile gem5.
 Run the following command in the base gem5 directory to recompile gem5.

 ```sh
 scons build/NULL/gem5.opt -j$(nproc)
 ```

-While we wait for gem5 to be built, we will focus on creating a configuration script that uses HelloSimObject.
+While we wait for gem5 to be built, we will focus on creating a configuration script that uses `HelloSimObject`.
 Let's create that script inside `gem5/configs`.
 First let's create a directory structure for our scripts.
 Running the following set of commands in the base gem5 directory will create a clean structure.

 ```sh
 mkdir configs/bootcamp